kyso8575/stocker_back/README.md

   },
   "currentTime": "2024-01-15 08:45:30 EST",
-  "message": "All automated scheduler services are running normally", "note": "This is a fully automated system - no manual intervention required" }
+  "message": "All automated scheduler services are running normally", "note": "This is a fully automated system with 3 schedulers - no manual intervention required" }
 ```